 100 Card Singleton - Each player can only have 1 version of each card in their deck (excluding the 5 basic land types, which can still be run in any amount) and their deck must be 100 cards.

 Tribal Wars - One third of each player's deck must be of a single creature type.

 Pauper - A format where only cards printed at common rarity are allowed for use.
 If a card was printed only as an uncommon, rare, or mythic rare, but never a common, then it is illegal for use in this format.
 This restriction makes the format accessible to those who can't afford to buy cards to make competitive decks in other formats.
 The Pauper format is featured on Magic Online as one of the formats to have their own tournaments.

 Version 4 Open Beta

-The new version of the MTGO client is currently in public beta stage.
+The new version of the MTGO client was released in July 16, 2014.